-When you can’t make the trip back to Chestertown, visit us online for all the latest news about what’s happening on campus, what your Alumni Chapter is planning, and what’s new with your professors and classmates.
+When you can’t make the trip back to Chestertown, visit us online for all the latest news about what’s happening on campus, what your alumni chapter is planning, and what’s new with your professors and classmates.

-Join an Alumni Chapter for regular get-togethers, including the annual Toasts to George that take place all over the country.
+- Join an alumni chapter for regular get-togethers, including the annual Toasts to George that take place all over the country.